nuls-io/devsite/docs/Docs/d_smart_contract.md

 ## 1. Summary

 Nuls is a customizable blockchain infrastructure and a global blockchain open source community project.
-Nuls consists of micro-kernels and functional modules to weaken the new thinking of the main chain, through the stripping of events and services, to achieve a highly modular underlying architecture, providing intelligent contracts, multi-chain parallel, cross-chain consensus and other operational mechanisms.
-This article discusses the details of the smart contract section.
+Nuls consists of micro-kernels and modules.
+Through the reorganization of events and services we have achieved a highly modular underlying architecture.
+This includes intelligent contracts, multi-chain parallels, cross-chain consensus and other operational mechanisms.
+This document covers some the details of the smart contract.

 ## 2. Purpose

-The nuls smart contract module (hereinafter referred to as the contract module) mainly solves the following problems:
+The nuls smart contract module (also referred to as the contract module) mainly solves the following problems:

 * **Programmable Environment**: Provides a smart contract programming environment based on the Nuls blockchain.
-* **Lightweight Virtual Machine**: Provides a lightweight virtual machine NulsVM and all the byte instructions needed to perform smart contract execution.
+* **Lightweight Virtual Machine**: Provides a lightweight virtual machine Nuls VM and all the byte instructions needed to perform smart contract execution.
 Lightweight guarantees can be started quickly and run quickly, and virtual machines like JVM or .Net are not suitable.
 * **Isolation operation**: The operating environment of each virtual machine is isolated, which guarantees security.
 * **Support for high-level languages**: Supports the syntax of various high-level languages to write smart contracts directly.
 * **Ecological integrity**: Provides a variety of tools and complete documentation, gradually reducing the difficulty of writing smart contracts.